w-santos/BookManageWeb/README.md

 # BookManageWeb
-Application made in Java using JSP, using MySQL as back-end
+Application made in Java using JSP, Tomcat Server as DB with MySQL queries

 Requires: